ecadlabs/memory-game/README.md

 ├── README.md             #  You are reading this now

-├── scs                   #  The Tezos Smart Contract / Blockchain part
+├── scs/                   #  The Tezos Smart Contract / Blockchain part

-   └── go.sh              #   The actual contracts themselves Tezos Smart Contracts (CameLIGO)
+   └── go.sh              #   CLI helpers for Smart Contract development

-   └── artifacts          #   CameLIGO Smart Contract and tests (of course!)
+   └── contracts/          #   CameLIGO Smart Contract and tests (of course!)

-   └── artifacts          #   Compiled versions of the contracts, for convenience
+   └── artifacts/          #   Compiled versions of the contracts, for convenience

 # Status